matyash12/SuperDuperVPN/README.md

 # Wireguard GUI
-A web user interface to manage your WireGuard setup.
+A GUI to manage your WireGuard setup.

 ## Features
 * Add, Edit, Delete peers (clients)